-These are costs which are volatile and change according to the season.
-They are accommodated within direct costs, indirect costs and overhead expenses when calculating your menu price and food costs.
+These are the costs that are volatile and change according to the season.
+They are accommodated within direct costs, indirect costs, and overhead expenses while calculating your menu price and food costs.
 But that does not mean that you must not pay attention to the fact that some of your costs will face seasonal ups and downs.
 This is because the menu you create needs to be balanced.
-Every dish must have some ingredients which are cheap, easy to acquire and have relatively stable prices.
+Every dish must have some ingredients which are cheap, easy to acquire, and have relatively stable prices.

 At the same time, the menu must be a mix of different types of dishes being sold at different price levels.
 The reason you consider your seasonal costs is not just to find the right price for a dish but to find the right balance of dishes within the menu, and the right balance of ingredients within a dish.
 Your seasonal costs will mostly include what you pay for ingredients like meat, fruits, and vegetables as the prices of these items can fluctuate depending upon the season.

 (iv) Service Costs

 Service costs can have a direct impact on your restaurant menu prices and can raise or lower them.
 If you run a fast-casual or a self-service restaurant in the U.S, your service costs will be much lower than what they would have been for a fine dining restaurant.
 Don’t over-price here as the quality of service must do justice to the prices or else you will lose your customers.

 The price that your competitors are charging for the same dish has a significant impact on your menu pricing strategy.
 You cannot charge more than your competitors unless you are giving exceptional value for the extra charge.
 At the same time, pricing lower than the industry rates may also have a significant impact on your profits even if it attracts customers.
 Thus, knowing what the competitors are charging will let you have a rough idea regarding the price bracket in which your menu costs should ideally lie.